pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKitSharing.md

 reorders their local lists, even ones that are private to them, it will reorder the lists for everyone shared.
 This is probably not what you want.

-So, private and non-shareable information about this record can be stored in a separate table:
+So, private and non-shareable information about this record can be stored in a separate table, and we can use the trick mentioned in <doc:CloudKitSharing#One-to-at-most-one-relationships>
+by making the foreign key of the table also be the table's primary key:

 ```swift
 @Table